jerryintoronto/Java/Recursion GUI Tracing in Java/README.md

-This project is made by myself.
-I'm facsinated with GUI and recursion, so I decided to do a personal project that would use these two concepts.
+Recurison is an interesting topic and I wanted to learn more about it.

 #Image 1
 ![](Screenshots/p1.PNG?raw=true)